Council Tax (New Valuation Lists for England) Act 2006

-The Council Tax (New Valuation Lists for England) Act 2006 (c 7) is an Act of the Parliament of the United Kingdom.
+The Council Tax (New Valuation Lists for England) Act 2006 (c.
+7) is an act of the Parliament of the United Kingdom.

+Background

+in 2004, council tax bands were revalued in Wales, and one third of households' bands were increased and 8% of households' bands decreased.

+In 2005, the Government extended the remit of the Lyons inquiry to include local government finance.

+Provisions

 One of its purposes was to postpone the compilation, in relation to billing authorities in England, of new valuation lists for the purposes of council tax until after the Lyons Inquiry had produced its final report, in order to allow that report to be taken into consideration when compiling those lists.

-Section 1 - Dates on which new valuation lists must be compiled for England
+Section 1 – Dates on which new valuation lists must be compiled for England

-This section amends sections 22B and 113 of the Local Government Finance Act 1992 and repeals paragraph 52(4) of Schedule 7 to the Local Government Act 2003.
+This act amended Local Government Finance Act 1992 and the Local Government Act 2003.